ifmeorg/ifme/README.md

 **Everyone is encouraged to participate in code reviews, so please do so!**

+### Style Guide

+* Make sure you run the test suite locally before you commit, don't rely on the Travis CI to do that for you
+* Make sure commit messages are clear and concise are tagged with the issue number e.g. "[#99] Fixes some sample issue"
+* Make sure pull requests reference the corresponding issue
+* Make sure any issues or pull requests that are UI/UX focused have appropriate screenshots
+* As a pull request reviewer, if you think the PR is good to go (including passing tests) make sure to comment with LGTM (you can either merge it yourself or ask the PR creator to do it themselves)

 ### Contributor Blurb

 In the spirit of open communication and community, we highly recommend that new contributors write a blurb on themselves, what mental health means to them, and why they are part of if me.